-During the fall 2013 semester I will be teaching a course exploring the fundamentals of pervasive (or ubiquitous) computing.
-The course is listed as ECE 796/896 Spc Top/Pervasive Computing.
-This is the second time I’ll teach this course – the first time was in 2010.
+During the fall 2016 semester I will be teaching a course exploring the fundamentals of ubiquitous (or pervasive) computing.
+The course is listed as ECE 724/824 Ubiquitous Computing Fundamentals.
+This is the fourth time this course will run – the first time was in 2010.

 We have entered the third era of modern computing.
 This era is defined by computing devices that are embedded in everyday objects and become part of everyday activities.
 These devices are also connected to other devices or networks in an effort to share or gather information.
-Pervasive computing is a multidisciplinary field of study that explores the design and implementation of such embedded, networked computing devices.
-The field is young but it is developing fast and appears to have unstoppable momentum.
+Ubiquitous computing is a multidisciplinary field of study that explores the design and implementation of such embedded, networked computing devices.

 The course in a nutshell